24th Annual Faculty Conference on Teaching Excellence

 Howard Gittis Student Center, Temple University

-Temple University's Center for the Advancement of Teaching (CAT) invites proposals for the 22nd Annual Faculty Conference on Teaching Excellence, a 2-day in-person event
+Temple University's Center for the Advancement of Teaching (CAT) invites proposals for the 24th Annual Faculty Conference on Teaching Excellence.
+This year’s conference is a 2-day in-person event at Temple University’s main campus.

 Breakout Sessions